Endovascular Coiling

 What is endovascular coiling?

-Healthcare providers use endovascular coiling, a form of endovascular embolization, to block blood flow into an aneurysm.
+Healthcare providers use endovascular coiling to block blood flow into an aneurysm.
+This procedure is also called endovascular embolization.
 An aneurysm is a weakened area in the wall of an artery.
-If an aneurysm ruptures, it can cause life-threatening bleeding and brain damage.
+If an aneurysm breaks open (ruptures), it can cause life-threatening bleeding and brain damage.
 Preventing blood flow into an aneurysm helps to keep it from rupturing.

 ACardio_20140304_v0_001

-For endovascular coiling, healthcare providers use a catheter, a long, thin tube inserted into a groin artery.
-The catheter is advanced into the affected brain artery where the coil is deployed.
+For endovascular coiling, the healthcare provider puts a long, thin tube (catheter) into a groin artery.
+The healthcare provider moves the catheter into the affected brain artery and puts the coil in place.
 X-rays help guide the catheter into the artery.
-The coils are made of soft platinum metal, and are shaped like a spring.
-These coils are very small and thin, ranging in size from about twice the width of a human hair to less than one hair's width.
+The coils are made of soft platinum metal and are shaped like a spring.
+The coils are very small and thin.
+They range in size from about twice the width of a human hair to less than one hair's width.
+Sometimes coils are used with stents to prevent the coils from moving out of the aneurysm.

-Healthcare providers also use coiling to treat a condition called arteriovenous malformation, or AVM.
-An AVM is an abnormal connection between an artery and a vein.
+Healthcare providers also use coiling to treat a condition called arteriovenous malformation (AVM).
+An AVM is a tangling of blood vessels that cause an abnormal link between an artery and a vein.
 It may happen in the brain, spinal cord, or elsewhere in the body.

 Why might I need endovascular coiling?

-Healthcare providers most commonly use coiling to treat a cerebral aneurysm at risk for rupturing.
-In some cases, they may use it to repair a ruptured aneurysm.
+Healthcare providers mainly use coiling to treat a cerebral aneurysm at risk for rupturing.
+In some cases, they may use it to fix a ruptured aneurysm.

-There may be other reasons for your healthcare provider to recommend a coiling procedure.
+There may be other reasons for your healthcare provider to advise a coiling procedure.

 What are the risks of endovascular coiling?

-If you are pregnant or think you may be pregnant, you should tell your healthcare provider.
+If you are pregnant or think you may be pregnant, tell your healthcare provider.

-There is a risk for allergic reaction to the dye injected to allow the aneurysm to be viewed on X-ray.
-People who are allergic to or sensitive to medicines, contrast dye, or iodine should tell the radiologist or technologist.
-People with kidney failure or other kidney problems should tell the radiologist.
+There is a risk for allergic reaction to the dye that's used to see the aneurysm on an X-ray.
+Tell the radiologist or technologist if you are allergic to or sensitive to medicines, contrast dye, or iodine.
+Also tell the radiologist if you have kidney failure or other kidney problems.

 Because the procedure involves the blood vessels and blood flow of the brain, there is a risk for complications involving the brain.
 These complications may include: